gardener/external-dns-management/README.md

       --service-dns.target-name-prefix string                         name prefix in target namespace for cross cluster generation of controller service-dns
       --service-dns.target-namespace string                           target namespace for cross cluster generation of controller service-dns
       --service-dns.target-owner-id string                            owner id to use for generated DNS entries of controller service-dns
+      --service-dns.target-owner-object string                        owner object to use for generated DNS entries of controller service-dns
       --service-dns.target-realms string                              realm(s) to use for generated DNS entries of controller service-dns
       --service-dns.target-set-ignore-owners                          mark generated DNS entries to omit owner based access control of controller service-dns
       --service-dns.targets.pool.size int                             Worker pool size for pool targets of controller service-dns
-      --setup int                                                     number of processors for controller setup --statistic.pool.size int                                       Worker pool size for pool statistic --target string                                                 target cluster for dns requests --target-creator-label-name string                              label name to store the creator for replicated DNS providers, label name to store the creator for generated DNS entries
+      --setup int                                                     number of processors for controller setup --statistic.pool.size int                                       Worker pool size for pool statistic --target string                                                 target cluster for dns requests --target-creator-label-name string                              label name to store the creator for generated DNS entries, label name to store the creator for replicated DNS providers
-      --target-creator-label-value string                             label value for creator label --target-name-prefix string                                     name prefix in target namespace for cross cluster replication, name prefix in target namespace for cross cluster generation
+      --target-creator-label-value string                             label value for creator label --target-name-prefix string                                     name prefix in target namespace for cross cluster generation, name prefix in target namespace for cross cluster replication
-      --target-namespace string                                       target namespace for cross cluster generation --target-owner-id string                                        owner id to use for generated DNS entries --target-realms string                                          realm(s) to use for replicated DNS provider, realm(s) to use for generated DNS entries
+      --target-namespace string                                       target namespace for cross cluster generation --target-owner-id string                                        owner id to use for generated DNS entries --target-owner-object string                                    owner object to use for generated DNS entries --target-realms string                                          realm(s) to use for generated DNS entries, realm(s) to use for replicated DNS provider
       --target-set-ignore-owners                                      mark generated DNS entries to omit owner based access control
       --target.disable-deploy-crds                                    disable deployment of required crds for cluster target --target.id string                                              id for cluster target